 8. Highlight similarities rather than differences

-At the meeting and even later, constantly remind your parents of the similarities in both families, so they can grow comfortable with the idea.
+At the meeting and even later, always remind your parents of the similarities in both families so that they can grow comfortable with the idea.
 Much of the opposition stems from the irrational fear parents have of differences cropping up in case of an inter-caste marriage.
 So, work actively to reduce those.

 Pro tip: Remember not to manipulate an outcome and let one happen organically.

 9. Be patient, trust the process and your partner